joskoot/in-rearrangements/README.md

 Lazy sequence of rearrangements of a list,

-taking care of an equivelance relation between the elements of that lst.
+taking care of an equivelance relation between the elements of that list.

 (Often rearrangements are called permutations)